kothariji/SyntaxMeets/README.md

 ## Contributors:

-<b>Thanks alot for Contributing...:dizzy:</b>
+<b>Thanks alot for Contributing :pray::dizzy:</b>
 ![4](https://contributors-img.web.app/image?repo=kothariji/syntaxmeets)

-### If you liked our work do give us a star :star::star::star:.It Encourages us to do more...
+### If you liked our work do give us a star :star::star::star:.It Encourages us to do more :wink: :dizzy: